Are you interested in having someone deliver and install new grass sod at your home?

 You can choose to do the work yourself if you want.
-We will drop off your new sod and you can do the work of placing it on your yard.
+They will drop off your new sod and you can do the work of placing it on your yard.

-We will work with you so you know exactly when we will be delivering it to you.
-You will need to start installing it just as soon as we deliver it.
+Your driver will work with you so you know exactly when they will be delivering it to you.
+You will need to start installing it just as soon as they deliver it.
 Because grass is perishable, you need to get if off the pallet and on to your yard as quickly as you can.

-While we will gladly just deliver your new sod, it is probably better if we do the installation too.
+While we will gladly just deliver your new sod, it is probably better if they do the installation too.